 GE New (GEN) for students admitted Autumn 2022 or after: GE Requirements (GEN)

 Mathematics Major Requirements

 The Department of Mathematics offers two different degrees, six major tracks, and the possibility of double majors and/or dual degrees.
 Here students can find the details about the different tracks, majors, the possibilities of double majors and dual degrees.

 The Theoretical Track is intended for students seeking a strong foundation in classical mathematics, in particular for students intending to pursue graduate study in mathematics.
 Students planning to pursue a PhD. in mathematics are strongly encouraged to take the honors version of the math courses whenever possible.

 Applied Math has two options, the Physics or Chemistry track.
 The Applied Math concentration is intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.
 Students will be well prepared for a career or graduate-level study in engineering, computer science, physics, architecture and more.

 "Mathematics is applicable to many different aspects of biology, and new applications are continually being found."
-This major is designed to prepare a student for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.
+The Math Biology track is designed to prepare a student for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.